pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       requested as part  of initialization if user name exists and it is not  provided by this option.(EnvVar: PYWBEMCLI_PASSWORD).
-      -t, --timeout INTEGER           Operation timeout for the WBEM Server in seconds.
+      -t, --timeout INTEGER           Timeout completion of WBEM server operation in seconds.
                                       (EnvVar:
                                       PYWBEMCLI_PYWBEMCLI_TIMEOUT)
-      -n, --noverify                  If set, client does not verify server certificate.(EnvVar: PYWBEMCLI_NOVERIFY).
+      -n, --noverify                  If set, client does not verify WBEM server certificate.(EnvVar: PYWBEMCLI_NOVERIFY).
       -c, --certfile TEXT             Server certfile.
 Ignored if noverify flag set.
 (EnvVar: PYWBEMCLI_CERTFILE).